-While major construction projects are normally done in conjunction with other infrastructure improvements done by Park City or Summit County, there were a few significant capital renewal projects during 2023 undertaken by the District without involvement by the City or County.
-During 2023, \$982,725 was spent on construction and related costs (50%-renewal, 50%-capital/capacity related) to rehabilitate the Silver Creek Trunkline. \$984,148 was spent on the rehabilitation and expansion of the East Canyon Trunkline. \$2,872,742 was spent on the design and other preconstruction related costs associated with the future expansion of the East Canyon water reclamation facility.
-A total of \$418,054 was spent on the following equipment: Network System Battery backup at the administration building, engineering pickup truck replacement, redundant camera and manhole saw for the collections department, a new forklift, gritter pump and headworks gas monitor for the East Canyon Treatment Plant, asphalt sealing at the Silver Creek Treatment Plant, and a new dump truck for the solids department to haul sludge to the dump.
+While major construction projects are normally done in

+conjunction with other infrastructure improvements done by Park City or Summit County, there were a few significant capital renewal projects during 2024 undertaken by the District without involvement by the City or County.
+During 2024, \$837,578 was spent on replacement of equipment at the East Canyon water reclamation facility including Filter Reject Pumps, Headworks Screens and UV Disinfection. \$190,990 was spent the design and other pre-construction related costs associated with the future expansion of the East Canyon water reclamation facility. \$80,798 was spent on the expenses related to the first year of a multi-year water quality study at the East Canyon water reclamation facility.
+This study ensures that the effluent the District discharges into a local stream meets stringent EPA and DWQ standards.
+A total of \$426,161 was spent on the following equipment: 2 new pickups and a track loader for the Collections Department and a new Dump Truck to haul biosolids to landfills.

-The District treatment staff conducted twenty (20) plant tours for school groups, neighbors, and wastewater professionals during 2023.
+The District treatment staff conducted seventeen (17) plant tours for school groups, neighbors, and wastewater professionals during 2024.
 Both reclamation facilities are classified as Grade IV facilities by the State of Utah.